Home News by Region Sooke Revitalized mural on Heritage Row in Sooke

 District of Sooke Mayor Maja Tait at the unveiling of a heritage-style mural in Sooke, Oct 4, 2024.
 [Mary P Brooke / Island Social Trends]

-The District of Sooke news release says that the new mural pays tribute to the local logging industry heritage “while looking ahead to the future”.
-But the mural doesn’t depict anything about the future of Sooke as we see it today, other than the modern clothing of three school-age children playing in the forest.
+The District of Sooke news release says the new mural pays tribute to the local logging industry heritage “while looking ahead to the future”.
+A perspective on reforestation is presented, but the mural doesn’t depict anything about the future of Sooke as we see it today, other than the modern clothing of three school-age children playing in the forest.

 Today at 11 am project partners including members of the T’Sou-ke First Nation, Mosaic Forest Management and the District of Sooke met to unveil the revitalized mural.